 It has happened to all of us- you're in the kitchen and the meal you've been preparing for guests is set to go on the table in a few minutes.
 The doorbells ringing, guests are arriving, drinks are served, but when you go to test out the dish to make sure the seasonings are on point, all you taste is an overpowering salty flavor.
 What do you do?
+How to fix over-salted food?
 Throw it all away or serve your meal that tastes like ocean water?

 A good rule of thumb is to season as you go, but sometimes we all go a little too far with the salt at times.
 Let's face it, salt is a pretty powerful ingredient and a little goes a long way to bring out the flavor and enhance a dish.
+In fact, what makes restaurant food taste so good is the saltiness that a home cook doesn't usually add.

 Well, the good news is that there are many ways to rescue over-salted food.
 Don't panic or throw away dinner and call take out.
 Instead, check out these ways to save your over-salted food.